Bonus Material: Free, Kickass Headline Generator

-Which headline will receive more clicks, likes, and shares?:
+Which headline will get more clicks, likes, and shares?:

 This is not one of those situations where I say that “there’s no right answer”.
-There is a right answer, and it’s A (and luckily Time thought so too).
+There is a right answer, and it’s A (Time thought so too).

-So what makes headline A so much more compelling over headline B?
-And what does this have to do with your business?
+What makes headline A so much more compelling?
+And most importantly what does this have to do with your business?

 Want to take the heavy lifting out of creating mind-blowing headlines?